N0K0/aicompo-tg19/readme.md

 ## Running some tests
-When you have the binary running you will find a server listening on [localhost:8080]() On top of this there is a simple debugging panel at [localhost:8080/debug.html]()
+When you have the binary running you will find a server listening on [localhost:8080]()
+On top of this there is a simple debugging panel at [localhost:8080/debug.html]()

+From this panel you can add the premade AI made in Javascript

+You may also

 ## How to compile